EGAdams/the_function_caller/packaged_code.md

                 "properties": {
                     "task": {
                         "type": "object",
-                        "description": "The task to add to the todo list.  may contain subtasks which are also objects with the same properties", },
+                        "description": "The task to add to the todo list.
+May contain subtasks which are also objects with the same properties", },
                     "parent_id": {
                         "type": "string",